elis-wind/PhD/Web_scrapping/readme.md

 2. `get_adj_context.py`

-Gets the context for each adjective from old version of Ruscorpora
+* Gets contexts for each adjective from old version of Ruscorpora

 **Input**